Nicola Roberts: Anti-bullying

-Roberts then wrote the track "Sticks + Stones" in response to these times, finding herself cautioned by the serious subject matter, she wanted to write a track that was not self-indulgent featuring a "universal" chorus" and lyrics such as "I was too young for so many things.
+Roberts then wrote the track "Sticks + Stones" in response to these times; finding herself cautioned by the serious subject matter, she wanted to write a track that was not self-indulgent, featuring a "universal" chorus and lyrics such as "I was too young for so many things.
 Yet you thought I'd cope with being told I'm ugly".
 After the release of her debut album, Cinderella's Eyes, which featured the track, Roberts appeared on the British television show BBC Breakfast to discuss bullying in relation to the track.
 Soon afterward she advocated the issue on BBC News; in an interview she discussed the lyrical themes of the track, and during the interview named social networking site Twitter as being a tool which highlights the severity of the issue of bullying, finding the problem to be "out of control" in a schooling environment.
 Roberts continued to advocate on the issue of bullying; in an interview given to Rolling Stone, she stated she was "sick" of an image-driven society.
-After her success with the anti-tanning bill Roberts took a similar stance with bullying saying "it doesn't need to happen" and found that British laws were failing to combat the issue with Roberts saying "People are still scared to go to school, kids are threatening to kill themselves; it's disgusting that it persists.
+After her success with the anti-tanning bill, Roberts took a similar stance with bullying, saying "it doesn't need to happen" and found that British laws were failing to combat the issue: "People are still scared to go to school, kids are threatening to kill themselves; it's disgusting that it persists.
 So, again, I'm giving a voice to a cause, to hopefully affect change."
-Roberts then progressed to the British education secretary Michael Gove to raise the issue.
+Roberts then approached the British education secretary Michael Gove to raise the issue.